Skip nav to main content.

 Why is First Contact Resolution (FCR) so important?

-Hailed as one of the most important KPIs by call center managers, FCR measures how satisfied your customers are.
+Hailed as one of the most important KPIs by contact center managers, FCR measures how satisfied your customers are.
 Customers are happiest and more loyal when their concerns are resolved on the first call.
-There is a direct correlation between FCR satisfaction and the overall profitability of the call center.
+There is a direct correlation between FCR satisfaction and the overall profitability of the contact center.

-How do I manage call center agents working from home?
+How do I manage contact center agents working from home?

-Want to learn more about call center terms?
+Want to learn more about contact center terms?